lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

 ..  container:: justify

-    *Explanations:* These commands will respectively recreate
+    These commands will respectively recreate
     the previously defined regions (regions are not saved by the write_data command), create groups, and finally delete the atoms of type 1 that are located within the cylinder, as